4dn-dcic/publication_tracker/README.md

 2. Take the records and output a file per award: `python3 collate.py --per-grant`

-3. Upload the recods to the google sheets: `python3 collate.py --out-tables`
+3. Upload the records to the google sheets: `python3 collate.py --out-tables`